kt3k/mainloopjs/README.md

 ----------------------|---------
  `run`                | run the mainloop. (if mainloop is already running, do nothing.)
  `stop`               | stop the mainloop. (if mainloop is already stopped, then do nothing.)
+ `addFrameFunc`       | add a frame function.
+ `removeFrameFunc`    | remove a frame funcion.
  `removeFrameMonitor` | remove the frameMonitor function.
- `isRunning`          | return true if the mainloop is running and return false if it's not.
- `reset`              | reset everything.
+ `reset`              | stop the mainloop and remove frame functions and frame monitor function.